RUNTON PARISH COUNCIL

 Parish Clerk: Mrs Barbara Emery is the Parish Clerk.

 Telephone: Office 01263 512214 Email: email@example.com

+Meetings are usually held on fourth Tuesday in the month and on 3rd Tuesday in December.
 Each meeting commences at 7.15 pm unless otherwise notified and the agenda is displayed on the Parish Notice Boards and on this website.
 Members of the public are most welcome, there is an open session at the start of the meeting when any member of the parish can address the meeting.
 Some Councillors are available from 7pm for any individual questions or comments on a one to one basis.
-(Councillor Surgery)

 District / County Councillors and Member of Parliament.